 Free school milk continued long beyond my primary school days, until a report to the government in 1973 deemed it poor value for money.
 While it came too late for me, I regard the abolition of school milk as one of the finer achievements of the Whitlam government, up there with free university education and bringing the troops home from Vietnam.

 The United Kingdom acceded to the European Economic Community in 1973 beginning a new focus for Australian exporters.
 The formation of the European Union in 1992 further reduced opportunities for export to Europe and led to an increased focus on Asian markets.
 More

 The ceiling upstairs at Shakahari was silver insulation foil.
 There was brown rice a-plenty.
 The food was wholemeal, unrefined and usually an extremely good chew.
 The influences, as the name suggests, were initially Indian but the cuisine evolved into an east-west fusion.
-Shakahari had its devotees and was a cool place to go to feel the love.
+The restaurant had its devotees and was a cool place to go to feel the love.
+More

 Gough Whitlam’s Labor government was elected after 23 years of Liberal Party rule.
 In 1973, the government legislated to eliminate the last vestiges of the infamous White Australia policy.
 Increased Asian immigration saw food choices diversify, in restaurants and in retail outlets.
 More

 The marron (Cherax cainii) is a large fresh water crayfish native to the south western areas of Western Australia and was part of the traditional diet of Indigenous people.
 Commercial fishing for marron was banned in the 1950s and the recreational fishery has been controlled to ensure the survival of the species.
 Marron farming began in 1972 at Lancelin, north of Perth and by 2016 the WA industry was producing around 60 tons per year.
 More